Best places to

 Ke’anae Peninsula

-The Ke’anae Peninsula is just past the Ke’anae Arboretum, approximately Mile Marker 16.
-This area has a lot of history, gorgeous coastline views, and an opportunity to catch a glimpse of Old Hawaii.
-The Ke’anae Arboretum is another fantastic location to explore before heading to the Peninsula.
-It’s a great place to relax, stretch your legs, and then peruse the botanical gardens.
+The Ke’anae Peninsula is just past the Ke’anae Arboretum, at about Mile Marker 16.
+This area has a lot of history, gorgeous coastline views, and gives guests the chance to catch a glimpse of “Old Hawaii.”
+The Ke’anae Arboretum is another fantastic place to explore before heading out to the Peninsula.
+It’s a great spot to relax, stretch your legs, and then peruse the botanical gardens.

 Wailua Valley State Wayside